notnullgames/lostforest/README.md

 # lostforest

-This is a simple nihlist adventure RPG, made with [Solarus](https://www.solarus-games.org/).
+This is a simple nihilist adventure RPG, made with [Solarus](https://www.solarus-games.org/).

 It's really just a demo of a few things: